SkapSims/skapsims.github.io/_pages/cheats.md

 * `freerealestate on` - Buy lots for free.
 * `bb.enablefreebuild` - Enter build mode at any time, e.g. at the Doctor's Clinic, or at the house of a sim you're visiting
 * `bb.ignoregameplayunlocksentitlement` - Unlocks locked career items
-* `bb.showhiddenobjects` - Unlocks all the hidden build objects
+* `bb.showhiddenobjects` - Unlocks hidden build objects
+* `bb.showLiveEditObjects` - Unlocks even more hidden build objects